How to Speed Up your WordPress Website (Without Coding)

 That’s why it’s crucial to keep only the plugins you need to run your business.
 For example, a blog will not need WooCommerce.

-More important, always research the plugins you’re about to install.
+More importantly, always research the plugins you’re about to install.
 Malicious plugins won’t just slow down your website but also create vulnerabilities for bad actors to exploit.

 And instead of installing a plugin that slows down your web pages, you better look for an alternative.